Experts in award winning care

-Care UK is one of the largest providers of residential care for older people.
-We operate more than 120 care homes and day clubs across the UK and a team of more than 10,000 people deliver care to around 7,000 residents every day.
+As one of the largest providers of residential care for older people, we operate more than 150 care homes and day clubs across the UK and a team of more than 10,000 people are trusted to deliver care to around 7,000 residents every day.

 Our aim is to deliver best quality care everywhere, every day, and tailored services chosen by residents and their families.